INYAT-gif/Cryptocurrency-Wallet-App/README.md

-# Cryptocurrency Wallet Management System
+# Cryptocurrency Wallet Management System (Console based app)

 This project is a simple cryptocurrency wallet management system built with Java and Spring Framework.
 It allows users to create wallets, perform deposit and withdrawal transactions, and retrieve transaction histories.